 £25 for 1 story with detailed feedback

-Read the winners of the 2020 Prize in our latest anthology
+Read the winners of the 2020 Prize in our latest anthology.
+The 2021 anthology is coming soon!

 - Submit stories written in English through Submittable using the buttons above by 23.59 GMT on the deadline date (sorry late entries will not be included).
 Please use a clear font of at least size 12 so that we can read it easily!